Graduate Student Handbook

 CIS Graduate Student Handbook

-The purpose of this handbook is to provide supplemental and program-specific information for CIS graduate students in several areas.
-More general information and regulations about CIS Master program can be found on UMass graduate catalog and CIS department website.
+This handbook provides supplemental and program-specific information for CIS graduate students in several areas.
+More general information and regulations about the CIS Master program can be found in the UMass graduate catalog and on the CIS department website.

 Contact Information

-To obtain information and get help, you may contact CIS office.
-Please give at least one-week leading time to process any request/paperwork.
-For Immigration related issues, contact the International Student & Scholar Center
+You may contact the CIS office to obtain information and get help.
+Please give at least one week's lead time to process any request/paperwork.
+For immigration-related issues, contact the International Student & Scholar Center.

 Financial Support Policy

-2. The decision as to who will receive department financial support (i.e., from the general College fund) will be determined by the department’s service needs (e.g., teaching assistants).
+- The department's service needs (e.g., teaching assistants) will determine who will receive department financial support (i.e., from the general College fund).
 All graduate students on College support will be assigned appropriate teaching-related duties.
 International students must pass the SPEAK test with a minimum score of 55 to be eligible for College teaching assistantships.

-2. Students making satisfactory progress, subject to the availability of funds, are eligible to receive a maximum of four semesters of College support as MS candidates and six semesters of College support as PhD candidates.
-Students pursuing the non-thesis MS degree are not eligible for College support.
+- Students making satisfactory progress, subject to the availability of funds, are eligible to receive a maximum of four semesters of College support as MS candidates and six semesters of College support as PhD candidates.
+Students pursuing non-thesis MS degrees are not eligible for College support.
 Students on academic probation or new provisionally admitted students are not eligible for College support.

 Course Load Guidelines